Filmmaking MA/MFA

 What we're researching

-Dr Alexander Thomas’ has directed award winning short films, including Beverley which screened at over 100 international festivals and events, won numerous awards and was longlisted for an Oscar.
-His academic research questions what it means to be human when cultural, cybernetic and biotechnological developments undermine the notion of the human as a cogent and eternal category.
-His first book, titled The Politics and Ethics of Transhumanism: Techno-human Evolution and Advanced Capitalism will be published in July 2024 by Bristol University Press.
-He is currently developing new fiction and documentary film projects and produces an ongoing podcast series called A-Z of the Future.
+Dr Alexander Thomas has directed award-winning short films, including Beverley, which screened at over 100 festivals and was Oscar-longlisted.
+His academic research explores human identity in the age of technology and AI.
+His first book, The Politics and Ethics of Transhumanism, launches in July 2024 (Bristol University Press).
+He’s also developing new fiction and documentary films and produces the podcast A-Z of the Future.

-Julian Alexander is a filmmaker and performer with an interest in social-impact narratives and non-traditional storytelling methods.
-His work has screened and won film festivals globally and he often performs internationally.
-His current practice involves using hip-hop as the narrative device in a story either on stage or screen.
+Julian Alexander is a filmmaker and performer known for social-impact narratives and non-traditional storytelling.
+His work has won global film festival awards, and he often performs internationally.
+His current research focuses on hip-hop as a storytelling tool in film and theatre.

 Your future career